Dav5T/Group4_Cardiovascular_Disease/README.md

 *  **Removed Columns:**<br/>
 &emsp; We removed age, api_hi, api_lo, id, cardio, bp_category, height, and weight
 *  **Cleaning up the data:** <br/>
 After remvoing redundancies and irrelavent data, we first used a box plot whisker to find all the outliers and remove them from our data set.
-The raw data start at 68205 rows down to 62505 rows
+The raw data start at 68205 rows down to 62505 rows.
+We encoded and one-hot encoded to categorized all nominal data.

 ## Results
 *  **Model: Random Forest** <br/>